 For many emotional eaters, the holiday season's over indulgences begin with Halloween.
 The sheer volume of candy and delectable treats lining supermarket and drugstore shelves and home pantries is in itself downright spooky!
-And to add insult to injury, candy is being handed out every where you turn.
-Candy manufacturers seem to be oblivious to
+And to add insult to injury, candy is being handed out everywhere you turn.
+Candy manufacturers seem to be oblivious to the

 Fasting.
 Yuck!
 The word tends to conjure up unpleasant thoughts of starvation, hunger pangs, light-headedness, low blood sugar, restriction and deprivation.
 We often have to fast before blood work.
 We fast before medical procedures like colonoscopies (double yuck!) and surgeries.
 And fasting is a spiritual cleansing ritual associated with many religions.
 Nobody thinks "Yeah, I want to fast,"

 Shirley, a 37-year-old wife and mother, looks forward to her nightly binges.They are the only time she feels totally free and in control of her life.
 She resents the fact that her husband doesn’t earn more money and that she has to work full-time while raising their three-year old.
 She’d like to have another child before time runs out, but can’t

 We all procrastinate to some extent.
 There are only so many hours in the day and some tasks are just plain more onerous than others.
 Sometimes we procrastinate because we feel overwhelmed by everything we need to get done and we're having trouble getting started.
 Other times, we feel unmotivated or tired and can't get going.
 But no matter